-- The financial statements have been prepared in accordance with International Financial Reporting Standards; - The financial statements give a true and fair view of the financial position and results of the Group; and - The financial statements include an analysis of the principal risks and uncertainties faced by the Group.
-There has not been any material change in business risks and uncertainties as described in the Admission Document dated 27 August 2010.
+- The financial statements have been prepared in accordance with International Financial Reporting Standards; - The financial statements give a true and fair view of the financial position and results of the Group;

 Auditors

 All of the current Directors have taken all the steps that they ought to have taken to make themselves aware of any information needed by the Company's Auditors for the purposes of their audit and to establish that the Auditors are aware of that information.
 The Directors are not aware of any relevant audit information of which the Auditors are unaware.